-Even though the information is available at any time, quarterly reports are still issued by the heads of the individual entities.
+Even though the information is available at any time, quarterly reports still have to be sent by the relevant individuals from each company.

-The Group's short-term planning and control processes provide for a timetable of activities on a quarterly basis and are prepared through a structured system of coordination meetings attended not only by the Managing Directors but also by individual heads of operating segments and/or functions.
+The Group's short-term planning and control processes provide for a timetable of activities on a quarterly basis and are prepared through a structured system of coordination meetings attended not only by the Chief Executive Officers but also by individual heads of operating segments and/or functions.
 Progress with plans during the quarter is monitored on an ongoing basis through business intelligence systems and at least one coordination meeting per quarter is held.

-Medium-/long-term planning processes involve a smaller group of individuals (executive directors and heads of operating segments) on a six-monthly basis with meetings designed to check the status of the planning process and analyse variances.
+The medium-/long-term planning process involves a smaller group of individuals (executive directors and heads of operating segments) on a six-monthly basis with meetings designed to check the status of the planning process and analyse variances.